mIronsideS/project-tahiti/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+Name: Bug Report
-about: Create a report to help us improve
+About: Create a report to help us improve
-title: "bug: "
+Title: "bug: "
-labels: "bug"
+Labels: "bug"
-assignees: ""
+Assignees: ""
 ---

 **Describe the bug**